Pittsburgh Appraisal Blog

 CMA vs. Bank Appraisal

-April 27, 2015 by Bostedo Appraisal Services - the Pittsburgh Appraisers
+April 27, 2015 by Bostedo Appraisal Services - Pittsburgh Appraisers

 Much has changed in the Real Estate Industry since the financial crisis of 2008 & 2009.
 In this blog however, we will only discuss what has transpired with regard to how Banks want an appraisal prepared.
 This blog post will only go into some brief techniques that the Banks require within appraisal reports and I will stay away from any reasoning as to why.
 However, it is partly because of these requirements that values in many areas are not rising as quickly as some may want or think they should.